-This 'cocooning' is not just about seeking an escape from the problems of the 'city' (a metaphor for danger and heterogeneity).
+This "cocooning" is not just about seeking an escape from the problems of the "city" (a metaphor for danger and heterogeneity).
 It is a rejection of the entire idea of the city.
-Cultural and intellectual diversity, complexity, ambiguity, uncertainly, and proximity to 'the Other,' all these are to be shunned (Kintz, 1997, p.
+Cultural and intellectual diversity, complexity, ambiguity, uncertainty, and proximity to "the Other"-all these are to be shunned (Kintz, 1997, p.
 107).
-In place of the 'city' is the engineered pastoral, the neat and well-planned universe where things (and people) are in their 'rightful place' and reality is safe and predictable.
+In place of the city is the engineered pastoral, the neat and well-planned universe where things (and people) are in their "rightful place" and reality is safe and predictable.

-Yet in so many ways such a movement mirrors something else.
-It is a microcosm of the increasing segmentation of American society in general.
-As we move to a society segregated by residence, race, economic opportunity, and income, 'purity' is increasingly more apt to be found in the fact that upper classes send their children to elite private schools; where neighborliness is determined by property values; where evangelical Christians, ultraorthodox Jews, and others only interact with each other and their children are schooled in private religious schools or schooled at home (Kintz, 1997, p.
+Yet, in so many ways, such a movement mirrors something else.
+It is a microcosm of the increasing segmentation of America society in general.
+As we move to a society segregated by residence, race, economic opportunity, and income, "purity" is increasingly more apt to be found in the fact that upper classes send their children to elite private schools; where neighborliness is determined by property values; where evangelical Christians, ultraorthodox Jews, and others only interact with each other and their children are schooled in private religious schools or schooled at home (Kintz, 1997, p.
 108).
-A world free of conflict, uncertainty, the voice and culture of the Other - in a word I used before, cocooning - is the ideal.[9]
+A world free of conflict, uncertainty, the voice and culture of the Other-in a word I used before, cocooning-is the ideal.

-Home schooling, thus, has many similarities with the Internet.
-It enables the creation of 'virtual communities' which are perfect for those with specialized interests.
-It gives individuals a new ability to 'personalize' information, to choose what they want to know or what they find personally interesting.
-However, as many commentators are beginning to recognize, unless we are extremely cautious, 'customizing our lives' could radically undermine the strength of local communities, many of which are already woefully weak.
-As Andrew Shapiro puts it:
+Thus, home schooling has many similarities with the Internet.
+It enables the creation of "virtual communities" that are perfect for those with specialized interests.
+It gives individuals a new ability to "personalize" information, to choose what they want to know or what they find personally interesting.
+However, as many commentators are beginning to recognize, unless we are extremely cautious, "customizing our lives" could radically undermine the strength of local communities, many of which are already woefully weak.
+As Shapiro (1999) put it,

 Shared experience is an indisputably essential ingredient [in the formation of local communities]; without it there can be no chance for mutual understanding, empathy and social cohesion.
 And this is precisely what personalization threatens to delete.
-A lack of common information would deprive individuals of a starting point for democratic dialogue.
-(Shapiro, 1999, p.
+A lack of common information would deprive individuals of a starting point for democratic dialogue. (p.
 12)

-Even with the evident shortcomings of many public schools, at the very least they provide 'a kind of social glue, a common cultural reference point in our polyglot, increasingly multicultural society' (Shapiro, 1999, p.
+Even with the evident shortcomings of many public schools, at the very least they provide "a kind of social glue, a common cultural reference point in our polyglot, increasingly multicultural society" (Shapiro, 1999, p.
 12).
-Yet, whether called personalizing or cocooning, it is exactly this common reference point that is rejected by many within the home schooling movement's pursuit of 'freedom' and 'choice'.
+Yet, whether called personalizing or cocooning, it is exactly this common reference point that is rejected by many within the home schooling movement's pursuit of "freedom" and "choice."